 in Patient Satisfaction and Clinical Outcomes

 CITY, State.
-(Date) – {Insert Hospital name} physicians, leaders and clinicians gathered today to celebrate the President’s Circle award, which was given to {insert Center name}.
-The Center was awarded this prestigious honor by Healogics, the nation's largest provider of advanced wound care services. {Insert Center name} have been rewarded with Healogics most prestigious recognition for centers that achieve clinical and operational excellence.
+(Date) – {Insert Hospital name} physicians, leaders and clinicians are proud to announce that {Insert Center name} has been awarded the prestigious President’s Circle award by Healogics, the nation's largest provider of advanced wound care services. {Insert Center name} have been rewarded with Healogics most prestigious recognition for centers that achieve clinical and operational excellence.

 INSERT QUOTE FROM HOSPITAL ADMINISTRATION HERE

-The {Wound Care Center name} is a member of the Healogics network of over 600 Wound Care Centers® and offers highly specialized wound care to patients suffering from diabetic foot ulcers, pressure ulcers, infections and other chronic wounds which have not healed in a reasonable amount of time.
+The {Wound Care Center name} is a member of the Healogics network of over 600 Wound Care Centers® and offers highly specialized wound care to patients suffering from diabetic foot ulcers, pressure ulcers, infections and other chronic wounds.